What is a NYSE Control Company Anyway? NYSE Attorneys

 - the requirement for an annual performance evaluation of the nominating and governance committee and compensation committee.

-Controlled companies must still comply with the exchanges’ other corporate governance standards.
+Controlled companies must still comply with the exchanges of other corporate governance standards.
 These include having an audit committee and the special meetings of independent or non-management directors.

 For further information about the control company rules of the NYSE and NASDAQ, please contact Brenda Hamilton, Securities Attorney at 101 Plaza Real S, Suite 202 N, Boca Raton, Florida, (561) 416-8956 or by email at [email protected].
 This securities law blog post is provided as a general informational service to clients and friends of Hamilton & Associates Law Group and should not be construed as, and does not constitute, legal advice on any specific matter, nor does this message create an attorney-client relationship.
 Please note that the prior results discussed herein do not guarantee similar outcomes.